model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 ### Verify Kani harnesses

-With the extension, running Kani on a verification harness is as simple as clicking a button.
+With the extension, running Kani on a verification harness, is as simple as clicking a button.
 In the following sections, we’ll walk you through using the extension’s core features to debug and finally verify the rectangle example mentioned above.

 #### View Kani harnesses